Some of the best movies were based on books.

-Here are some of the best movies based on books.
-Some are beat-for-beat movie adaptations of the original book, while others are heavily altered in a way that elevates the source material.
-But they all have one thing in common—they adapted the book successfully!
+Here are my picks for the best movies based on books.
+Some are beat-for-beat movie adaptations of the original book while others are heavily altered to elevate the source material.

 Terry Gilliam's psychedelic slapstick road comedy adaptation of Hunter S. Thompson's novel Fear and Loathing in Las Vegas completely imbibes the spirit of its source material.

 Both the book and the movie offer insight into the failures of the 1960s cultural revolution, as well as one of Thompson's most defining thematic focuses: the death of the American dream.

 Johnny Depp's and Benicio Del Toro's performances are as absurdly deranged and hilarious as the book calls for them to be.

 Fear and Loathing in Las Vegas is a polarizing movie, but I firmly believe that it's the quality movie adaptation that Thompson's classic novel deserved.
 If you like one, you'll love the other.